Boyle County

 While in Danville check out Bluegrass Pizza & Pub for great pizza and craft beer on tap.

 There is a rope motif to the moldings over the windows.
 This was often used to indicate a connection to the hemp industry.
 So far, this detail has been identified on homes and businesses in Lexington and Georgetown.
+No connection to the hemp industry has been established to this location.
+It is possible the window frames were salvaged from another local structure

 Learn More: